AaronSiddiqui/Notezy/README.md

 # Notezy

-# A Notes sharing site, where people can find notes according to their courses, modules etc.
+# A note-sharing platform, that allows students from third level Irish colleges to share notes amongst each other.